brett-schneider/blockcharger/README.md

 python ./dev/w3.py
 ```

+Here is a list of Python scripts (all of them could be found in the `dev` directory) implementing various elements of the energy traiding setup:

+- meter.py

+- provider.py

+- consumer.py

+- w3.py

+- w3_get.py

 ### Caveats

 It might be worth to start the Geth container first to let it synchronize the blockchain before starting Raiden nodes.